raeleus/skin-composer/README.md

 * Updated to LibGDX 1.9.9.
 * Added setting for export with simple names per 1.9.9.
+* Allows import of 1.9.9 skins with simple names.
 * Resolved issue with Create Bitmap Font dialog creating fonts with incorrect baseline values.
 * Resolved drag and drop broken after using Create Bitmap Font dialog.
 * Added drag and drop to Create Bitmap Font and Freetype Font dialogs.